videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/react-native-ios-sdk.md

 # Integrating React Native SDK for iOS

-React JS SDK wraps up out JavaScript SDK into usable hooks API.
-It simplifies the code for React Native SDK.
+The React Native SDK encapsulates our React JS SDK, streamlining dependency management for a more efficient development experience.

-### Step 1: Install SDK from Npm or Yarn
+### Step 1: Install the SDK.

-The easiest way to get started is by installing the sdk in your app.
+The simplest way to get started is by installing the SDK in your application using the provided command:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';